 Members to NAGC can receive three publications -- Parenting for Gifted Children, Teaching for High Potential, and the academic journal, Gifted Child Quarterly.
 All are available through the mail and online.

-Qualified candidates will have Minimum of a Bachelor’s degree; Master’s degree in school counseling, school psychology, gifted education, or other education-related field preferred; and a minimum of four years of experience in a counseling, educational, youth development, or other relevant setting required.
-Experience working with low-income, high-achieving, first-generation students and families preferred; excellent oral and written communication skills as well as experience with conflict resolution; and strong ability to work with individual young people and their families.
+Qualified candidates will have a minimum of a Bachelor’s degree; Master’s degree in school counseling, school psychology, gifted education, or other education-related field preferred.
+Candidates must have a minimum of three years of experience in a counseling, educational, youth development, or other relevant setting required; experience working with low-income, high-achieving, first-generation students and families preferred; excellent oral and written communication skills as well as experience with conflict resolution; and strong ability to work with individual young people and their families.

 About Jack Kent Cooke Foundation